-8.9 But the dove did not find a resting place for the sole of her foot.
-And she came back to him, to the container, because the water was over the face of all the land.
-And he put out his hand and took her and caused her to come in, she herself, into the container.
+Gen. 8:9 But the dove did not find a resting place for the sole of her foot.
+And she came back to him, to the container,

+because the water was over the face of all the land.

+And he put out his hand.

+And he took her.

+And he caused her to come in,

+she herself את, to himself,

+into the container.